dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/nodejs/overview.md

 });
 ```

-[Apache Arrow](https://duckdb.org/docs/guides/python/sql_on_arrow) can be used to insert data into DuckDB without making a copy:
+[Apache Arrow](https://duckdb.org/docs/guides/python/sql_on_arrow) can be used to insert data into DataMiner without making a copy:

 ```js
 const arrow = require('apache-arrow');